shakalee14/attendance-tracker/README.md

 ### Why

 The roster represents the people expected to attend the session.
+This assumption can easily be fixed once we confirm with program staff if this is the right call for these fellows.

 ---